jahu00/JTATmod/README.md

 <b>License</b>

-The original app was licensed with GNU General Public License version 3.0 (GPLv3), so this mod is licensed with it as well.
+The original app was licensed with <a href="http://www.gnu.org/licenses/gpl-3.0.html">GNU General Public License version 3.0 (GPLv3)</a>, so this mod is licensed with it as well.